Beginning with version 2.7, Fossil can send email messages to subscribers to alert them to changes in the repository:

 That command assumes that your project contains a "readme" file, but of course it does, because you have followed the Programming Style Guide Checklist, right?
 Right.

-needs to use the subscription setup pages,
+give to any user that needs to use the subscription setup pages,

 To allow any passer-by on the Internet to subscribe, give the "Email Alerts" capability to the "nobody" user category.
 To require that a person solve a simple CAPTCHA first, give that capability to the "anonymous" user category instead.